Chris-June/ChatCourse/README.md

 <img src="docs/screenshots/pnpm_run_dev.png" alt="Terminal running pnpm run dev to start the app" width="720" />

-_Caption: Start the app with `pnpm dev` (or `pnpm run dev`)._
+Start the app with `pnpm dev` (or `pnpm run dev`).

 - First start takes ~20 seconds.
 - When you see `http://localhost:3001`, **click it** (or paste it in your browser).

 ### Screenshots

 <img src="docs/screenshots/ChatUI.png" alt="Main chat UI with message input" width="720" />

-_Caption: The main chat screen.
-Type a message and press Enter._
+The main chat screen.
+Type a message and press Enter.

 <img src="docs/screenshots/ChatUIsidebar.png" alt="Chat UI sidebar showing settings and options" width="720" />

-_Caption: The sidebar holds settings like model and Custom Instructions._
+The sidebar holds settings like model and Custom Instructions.

 ### Course Module Previews

 ![Module 1 overview](docs/screenshots/mod1.png)

-_Caption: Module 1 — Foundations of AI & Prompting (overview and what you’ll learn)._
+Module 1 — Foundations of AI & Prompting (overview and what you’ll learn).

 ![Module 1 skills](docs/screenshots/mod1_2.png)

-_Caption: Module 1 — Skills you’ll build and how to use this module._
+Module 1 — Skills you’ll build and how to use this module.

 ![Module 2 overview](docs/screenshots/mod2.png)

-_Caption: Module 2 — Context Management (overview and what you’ll learn)._
+Module 2 — Context Management (overview and what you’ll learn).

 ![Module 2 skills](docs/screenshots/mod2_2.png)

-_Caption: Module 2 — Skills you’ll build and how to use this module._
+Module 2 — Skills you’ll build and how to use this module.

 ![Module 3 overview](docs/screenshots/mod3.png)

-_Caption: Module 3 — Prompting Techniques (overview and what you’ll learn)._
+Module 3 — Prompting Techniques (overview and what you’ll learn).

 ![Module 3 skills](docs/screenshots/mod3_2.png)

-_Caption: Module 3 — Skills you’ll build and how to use this module._
+Module 3 — Skills you’ll build and how to use this module.

 ![Module 4 overview](docs/screenshots/mod4.png)

-_Caption: Module 4 — AI Capabilities & Tools (overview and what you’ll learn)._
+Module 4 — AI Capabilities & Tools (overview and what you’ll learn).

 ![Module 4 skills](docs/screenshots/mod4_2.png)

-_Caption: Module 4 — Skills you’ll build and how to use this module._
+Module 4 — Skills you’ll build and how to use this module.

 ![Module 5 overview](docs/screenshots/mod5.png)

-_Caption: Module 5 — Advanced Interactions (overview and what you’ll learn)._
+Module 5 — Advanced Interactions (overview and what you’ll learn).

 ![Module 5 skills](docs/screenshots/mod5_2.png)

-_Caption: Module 5 — Skills you’ll build and how to use this module._
+Module 5 — Skills you’ll build and how to use this module.

 ![Module 6 overview](docs/screenshots/mod6.png)

-_Caption: Module 6 — Development with AI (overview and what you’ll learn)._
+Module 6 — Development with AI (overview and what you’ll learn).

 ![Module 6 skills](docs/screenshots/mod6_2.png)

-_Caption: Module 6 — Skills you’ll build and how to use this module._
+Module 6 — Skills you’ll build and how to use this module.

 ![Module 7 overview](docs/screenshots/mod7.png)

-_Caption: Module 7 — Advanced Techniques (overview and what you’ll learn)._
+Module 7 — Advanced Techniques (overview and what you’ll learn).

 ![Module 7 skills](docs/screenshots/mod7_2.png)

-_Caption: Module 7 — Skills you’ll build and how to use this module._
+Module 7 — Skills you’ll build and how to use this module.

 ![Module 8 overview](docs/screenshots/mod8.png)

-_Caption: Module 8 — Responsible AI (overview and what you’ll learn)._
+Module 8 — Responsible AI (overview and what you’ll learn).

 ![Module 8 skills](docs/screenshots/mod8_2.png)

-_Caption: Module 8 — Skills you’ll build and how to use this module._
+Module 8 — Skills you’ll build and how to use this module.

 🎉 **That’s it!** Type a message and watch the AI reply.